solana-foundation/developer-content/content/courses/connecting-to-offchain-data/oracles.md

 ### Challenge

 As an independent challenge, create a fallback plan if the data feed ever goes down.
-If the Oracle queue has not updated the aggregator account in X time or if the data feed account does not exist anymore, withdraw the user’s escrowed funds.
+If the oracle queue has not updated the aggregator account in X time or if the data feed account does not exist anymore, withdraw the user’s escrowed funds.